All Products

 HTTP Verb

-The method of the HTTP request, which can be PUT, GET, POST, HEAD, DELETE, or OPTIONS.
+The HTTP request method, such as PUT, GET, POST, HEAD, DELETE, and OPTIONS.

 Canonical URI